 This is a two platform station with a passing loop on a single track line.
 The station has a large fine station building on the northbound platform with large glazed platform canopy.
 There is a siding on the east side, approached from the south.
 A lattice bridge links the platforms.
 The station is at 745 ft above sea level.

-A station cottage remains just to the north of the station on the west side of the line and on the east side is the signal box ('B' listed and extended at its south end in a rather ungainly fashion), both just south of the level crossing.
+A station cottage remains just to the north of the station on the west side of the line and on the east side is the signal box (^B^ listed, dating from around 1880 and extended at its south end in a rather ungainly fashion), both just south of the level crossing.

 The station building is not the original, being replaced in 1891, completed 1894.
 The building has an unusual form - a long building alongside the platform with a wing projecting at the mid point joined to a station house or office (the wing is an addition).
 Architect William Roberts.
 It was built behind the timber original which was then demolished and a covered area erected on its site, with fine end screens (this has been cut back and the end screens replaced around 1970).
 The building contained a refreshment rooms and, before restaurant cars were introduced, food baskets were prepared for passengers.
 There was a further refreshment room in the large timber building on the southbound platform.